devtron-labs/devtron/docs/FAQs/devtron-troubleshoot.md

 1. Edit the changes you want to make in respective cluster
 2. Click on save after making changes and you may get error message stated above.
-3. Go to cluster where devtron has been installed and execute - `kubectl -ndevtroncd delete po -l app=devtron`
+3. Go to cluster where Devtron has been installed and execute - `kubectl -ndevtroncd delete po -l app=devtron`
 4. Now refresh the page and you should be able to save it.

 [Note: If you already have created some environments in that cluster, it needs to be updated again]

-#### 9. Postgresql is in crashloop with error - Failed to pull image
+#### 9. PostgreSQL is in crashloop with error - Failed to pull image

 There may be some other pods also in crashloop as they are not able to connect to database.
-To resolve this issue, you can either [update devtron to latest version](../setup/upgrade/README.md) or run the following commands to fix instantly on the same version you are using:
+To resolve this issue, you can either [update Devtron to latest version](../setup/upgrade/README.md) or run the following commands to fix instantly on the same version you are using:
 ```bash
 kubectl patch -n devtroncd statefulset postgresql-postgresql -p '{"spec":{"template":{"spec":{"initContainers":[{"name":"init-chmod-data","image":"quay.io/devtron/minideb:latest"}],"containers":[{"name":"postgresql-postgresql","image":"quay.io/devtron/postgres:11.3.0-debian-9-r28"}]}}}}'
 ```